Jeremiah Chapter 48

 The neighboring nations, such as the Ammonites, and others, are called upon to condole the sad case of Moab.
 All upon the borders of the country of Moab, either within them or without.

-The lamenting would be great, because of all of Moab is destroyed.
+The lamenting would be great, because of all the destruction in Moab.

 Verses 18-20: “Dibon … Aroer”: These places were on the Arnon River, but would be thirsty.